Speak Up About Meningitis

 - According to public health officials, should I be educated about meningococcal disease and should my child be offered the vaccine before attending high school, summer camp, or college?

 The Right Opportunity

-Your child probably doesn’t go to the doctor as much as younger kids do.
-But you could always call your doctor or discuss it when your teen is at the doctor for:
+Your teenager probably doesn’t go to the doctor as much as younger kids do, but you could always call your doctor or discuss meningococcal disease and its prevention when your teen is at the doctor for: